denzp/rust-inline-cuda-tutorial/chapter-1/README.md

 }
 ```

-But we don't really need to define them in each device-side crate, we will them already defined in [japaric/nvptx-builtins](https://github.com/japaric/nvptx-builtins/blob/master/src/lib.rs).
+But we don't really need to define them in each device crate, we will use already defined in [japaric/nvptx-builtins](https://github.com/japaric/nvptx-builtins/blob/master/src/lib.rs).

 ### Absence of `std`
-We have to write `#![no_std]` code because, pretty obviously, original `std` crate cannot be easily compiled for CUDA (and in most cases, you won't need it).
+We have to write `#![no_std]` code because, pretty obviously, original `std` crate cannot be easily compiled for CUDA (and in most cases, we won't even need it).
 This means you also won't have access to any math from `std`.
 You can workaround math issue in couple ways.

 #### LLVM intrinsics
 First, you can use [LLVM and Rust intrinsics](https://github.com/rust-lang/rust/blob/afa1240e57330d85a372db4e28cd8bc8fa528ccb/src/libcore/intrinsics.rs#L1040):